-The term "debt," as used in the ratio of debt to equity, means any borrowed funds (exclusive of short-term borrowings that arise out of current transactions, the proceeds of which are used for current transactions), and any securities issued by, or obligations of, the holding company that are the functional equivalent of borrowed funds.
-The term "equity," as used in the ratio of debt to equity, means total stockholders' equity of the bank holding company as defined in accordance with generally accepted accounting principles.5 In determining the total amount of stockholders' equity, the bank holding company should account for its investments in the common stock of subsidiaries by the equity method of accounting.
-Ordinarily, the Board does not view redeemable preferred stock as a substitute for common stock in a small bank holding company.
-Nevertheless, to a limited degree and under certain circumstances, the Board will consider redeemable preferred stock as equity in the capital accounts of the holding company if the following conditions are met: (1) the preferred stock is redeemable only at the option of the issuer, and (2) the debt-toequity ratio of the holding company would be at or remain below 30 percent following the redemption or retirement of any preferred stock.
+The term equity as used in the ratio of debt to equity, means total stockholders' equity of the BHC, as defined in accordance with generally accepted accounting principles.
+In determining the total amount of stockholders' equity, the BHC should account for its investments in the common stock of subsidiaries by the equity method of accounting.

+^{5.} Goodwill is defined as the excess of purchase price of any acquired company or asset over the sum of the fair market values assigned to identifiable assets or asset acquired, less the fair market values of the liabilities assumed, accounted for in accordance with generally accepted accounting principles.

+Ordinarily, the Board does not view redeemable preferred stock as a substitute for common stock in a small BHC.
+Nevertheless, to a limited degree and under certain circumstances, the Board will consider redeemable preferred stock as equity in the capital accounts of the holding company if the following conditions are met: (1) the preferred stock is redeemable only at the option of the issuer and (2) the debt-to-equity ratio of the holding company would be at or remain below .30:1 following the redemption or retirement of any preferred stock.
 Preferred stock that is convertible into common stock of the holding company may be treated as equity.